u-boot/u-boot/doc/develop/process.rst

   message by which the signer certifies that they were involved in the development of the patch and that they accept the `Developer Certificate of Origin
   <https://developercertificate.org/>`_.
 Following this and adding a
-  ``Signed-off-by:`` line that contains the developer's name and email address is required.
+  ``Signed-off-by:`` line using a known identity and email address is required.

    * Please note that in U-Boot, we do not add a ``Signed-off-by`` tag if we just pass on a patch without any changes.